zoppellarielena/zoppellarielena/Readme.md

 <br>
 <br>
 🎨 [**Standard GAN vs WGAN for Image Colorization**](https://github.com/zoppellarielena/Standard-GAN-vs-WGAN-for-Image-Colorization) (*jan - feb 2023*)<br>
-In this project, my team implemented the conditional GAN pix2pix (Isola et al., 2016) on Pytorch for coloring black-and-white images created from Tiny-ImageNet-200.
-The results were compared in the case of training using the Wasserstein loss.
+In this project, my team implemented the **conditional GAN pix2pix** (Isola et al., 2016) on Pytorch for coloring black-and-white images created from Tiny-ImageNet-200.
+The results were compared in the case of training using the **Wasserstein loss**.
 <br>
 <br>
 🤖 [**Basic Machine Learning Exercises**](https://github.com/zoppellarielena/Exercises-for-Machine-Learning) (*nov 2022 - jan 2023*)<br>